-If you are a grapefruit lover, but take a lot of medications, make sure you are not taking a drug that interacts with it.
+If you are a grapefruit lover but take a lot of medications, make sure you are not taking a drug that interacts with it.
 Though doctors should remind you not to eat grapefruit when it comes to certain prescriptions, you should always make sure to ask them.
 It’s been known for decades that combining grapefruit and drugs like statins can quickly concentrate the drug in the bloodstream, causing deadly overdoses.
-More than 85 drugs are known to have this dangerous interaction with grapefruit, and, according to recent news (link to NBC news article) more and more drugs are being developed that have this same dangerous side effect, including some cancer drugs.
-So it is extremely important to check with your doctor and pharmacist before either consuming the fruit, or chugging down the juice.
+More than 85 drugs are known to have this interaction with grapefruit.
+It is extremely important to check with your doctor and pharmacist before consuming the whole grapefruit or its juice.

 Grapefruits and Cancer:

-Grapefruits come into season in December, and are at their most delicious over the holiday period and into January.
-They should be firm, have a smooth skin and feel heavy in the hand.
+Grapefruits come into season in December are at their most delicious over the holiday period and into January.
+They should be firm, have smooth skin, and feel heavy in the hand.
 Red-fleshed ruby and red grapefruits are the sweetest varieties.
 They usually can be eaten as is, with no extra sugar needed.
-In fact they have become so popular that it’s become hard to find the classic, sour white-fleshed grapefruits and pommelos that so many of us grew up with.
+In fact, they have become so popular that it’s become hard to find the classic, sour white-fleshed grapefruits and pomelos that so many of us grew up with.

 If it’s safe for you to eat, there are so many ways to enjoy grapefruit.
-Our Grapefruit Ginger juice is sweet with just a little hint of sour taste, and perfect for days when you’re not feeling well.
-For a healthy, light treat try our Citrus Salad with Ginger Syrup.
+Our Grapefruit Ginger Juice is sweet with just a little hint of sourness and perfect for days when you’re not feeling well.
+For a light treat, try our Citrus Salad with Ginger Syrup.